neuroscout/neuroscout-paper/_sources/intro.md

 - `Software containers`

-   If you want to rerun the `analyses` and recreate the `figures` locally, you can use our software containers to recreate a suitable environment.
+   If you want to re-run the `analyses` and recreate the `figures` locally, you can use our software containers to recreate a suitable environment.
 Depending on your resources, you can either use `Docker`:

    </br>